raesene/container-security-site/attackers/tools_list.md

 # Tools for Attackers

-## Container Attack Surface Assessment
+## Container Attack Surface Assessment & Breakout

-Useful tools to run inside a container to assess the sandbox that's in use.
+Useful tools to run inside a container to assess the sandbox that's in use, and exploit some common breakout issues.

 * [amicontained](https://github.com/genuinetools/amicontained) -  will show you information about the container runtime and rights you have.
 * [ConMachi](https://github.com/nccgroup/ConMachi/) - Pentester focused container attack surface assessment tool.

-## Container Breakout Tools
+* [deepce](https://github.com/stealthcopter/deepce) - Docker Enumeration, Escalation of Privileges and Container Escapes
 * [botb](https://github.com/brompwnie/botb) - Container breakout assessment tool.
 Can automatically exploit common issues like the Docker socket mount.
+* [keyctl-unmask](https://github.com/antitree/keyctl-unmask) - Tool that specifically focuses on grabbing kernel keyring entries from containers that allow the keyctl syscall

 ## Container Orchestration Tools